scholarslab/scholarslab.github.io/pages/consult/critical-dh/critical-dh.md

 nav: true
 ---

+Scholars' Lab offers expertise in the critical digital humanities (DH).
+Much of the lab's work draws on our strong DH background (including for non-DH projects and people!) and many of our staff identify as digital humanists.
+We use "critical" DH here to mean purposeful engagements with the field and community of DH scholarship, including its writings, theory, and international community.

+Our four areas of high-level expertise (code + design, spatial technologies, makerspace, DH pedagogy) all routinely overlap with critical DH work, including through consultation, collaboration, teaching, staff-initiated research, and staff leadership and service in external discplinary and methodological fields.
+Beyond these, "critical DH" capture our external leadership and service in international DH,

+active
+social media
+ACH
+centernet
+proghist
+service of uva
-The lab offers expertise in the critical digital humanities (DH), including through and about writing and theory, and active engagement with the international DH community.
-Beyond synchronous consultation, collaboration, teaching, staff-led research, and external leadership and service, we offer resources such as reading recommendations, a reference collection (Digital Humanities Working Library), written tutorials, and engaging external speakers.
+we offer resources such as reading recommendations, a reference collection (Digital Humanities Working Library), written tutorials, and engaging external speakers.

 <!-- Figure out if/how to represent staff here (who, how they're involved) -->